rebouljc/CS5001_5002_Debugger/resources.md

 * [Qt](https://doc.qt.io/) (PyQt or just plain C++ Qt) (Wayne is particularly familiar with PyQt)
 * [ImGui](https://github.com/ocornut/imgui) which is a C++ graphics library that I have heard good things about.
 * [GTK](https://www.gtk.org/)
+* [Aura]( https://www.chromium.org/developers/design-documents/aura-desktop-window-manager) This is supposed to be a lightweight cross-platform graphics library by Google